 Western University, in close collaboration with Indigenous communities in London, Ont. and surrounding region, will host a national forum aimed at advancing social and institutional transformation within Indigenous education and the work of Truth and Reconciliation.

-Supported by Universities Canada and coordinated by Western’s Office of Indigenous Initiatives, the seventh annual Building Reconciliation Forum will take place at Western next June with the theme ‘Education for Reconciliation: Rebuilding Stronger and with Intentionality.’
+Supported by Universities Canada and coordinated by Western’s Office of Indigenous Initiatives, the seventh annual Building Reconciliation Forum will take place at Western in June 2023 with the theme ‘Education for Reconciliation: Rebuilding Stronger and with Intentionality.’

 The forum will support participants in exploring critical issues related to universities’ response to the Truth and Reconciliation Commission’s Calls to Action and Indigenizing the academy by sharing and discussing innovative ideas and promising practices.

 Christy R. Bressette, Western’s first vice-provost and associate vice-president (Indigenous initiatives), asserts that the forum will provide intentional opportunities for collaboration surrounding complex intersections of Indigenization, decolonization and reconciliation into institutional practice.

 “Our goal is for forum participants to become further equipped with a deeper understanding of what institutions of higher learning can do to advance the work and impact of reconciliation,” said Bressette.
 “We anticipate that the forum will raise critical issues pertaining to Indigeneity in higher education, outline ways of addressing them, and provide concrete steps for postsecondary institutions to undertake.”